ibm-cloud-docs/monitoring/manage.md

 | sum              | Combined sum of the metric across the time period evaluated.             |
 {: caption="Table 1.
 Aggregation types for time series charts" caption-side="top"}

-By default, average is used to display data points for a time interval.
+**Note:** By default, average is used to display data points for a time interval.
-{:tip}

 Rate and average are very similar aggregation types.
 They often provide the same result.
 However, the calculation of each is different.
 If time aggregation is set to one minute, the Sysdig agent is set to retrieve six samples, one every 10 seconds.
 Notice that in some cases, samples may not be there due to disconnections or other circumstances.

-### Group aggregation
+## Group aggregation
 {: #group}

-By default, metrics that are applied to a group of resources, such as several containers, hosts, or nodes, are averaged between the members of the group.
+**By default, metrics that are applied to a group of resources, such as several containers, hosts, or nodes, are averaged between the members of the group.**
-{: tip}

 For example, if three hosts report different CPU usage for one sample interval, the three values are averaged, and reported on the chart as a single data point for that metric.